tempacc-melk/Discord-Bot/README.md

 <h3>Index.js content</h3>

 1. GuildMemberAdd<br />
-Adds a new user to the database if this person has never joined the server.
-In case this person already has joined the server, overwrite the currently existing entry for this person.
+Adds a new user to the database if this user has never joined the server.
+In case this user already has joined the server, overwrite the currently existing entry for this user.
 2. GuildMemberRemove<br />
-...
+On leaving the server, look for the member id and add the leave date to the user.
 3. MessageCreate<br />
 The bot is checking all written messages for links and is deleting those messages the same is for all mistyped '/' commands -> unknown commands are deleted, this includes moderator commands as well<br />
 4. MessageUpdate<br />
 The bot checks for updated messages, this means once a message has been updated the previous message are written down in the msg-edited channel<br />
 5. MessageDelete<br />
 If a message has been deleted the bot is capturing the content and is creating a copy of this message and writes is down in the msg-deleted channel the same goes for the deleteMsg command<br />
-6. InteractionCreate<br />
-...
-7. MessageReactionAdd<br />
-...
 <br />

 > [!TIP]
 > Upon executing a slash command a log is automatically created in the log channel<br />
 > This is only true for the Moderator Area<br />

-4. InteractionCreate
+6. InteractionCreate
   - Command Interaction<br />
     - Moderator Area<br />
 	  - [x] rules: Allows posting each area of the rules with their sub-points<br />